Clorkies/LockedIn-Study-Extension/README.md

 ## 🎯 Overview

-LockedIn is a powerful Chrome extension designed to boost your productivity and help you maintain focus during study sessions.
-By providing timely reminders when you attempt to access distracting websites, LockedIn keeps you on track with your learning goals.
+LockedIn is a browser extension designed to boost your productivity and help you maintain focus during study sessions.
+By providing reminders when you attempt to access distracting websites, LockedIn keeps you on track with your learning goals.

 ## ✨ Key Features